 Other Things To See and Do in Aachen

 Even if you’re a die-hard Christmas Market fan like me, there are some sights in Aachen that should not be missed even during the shortest of visits.

 First and foremost, when in Aachen, don’t forget to take a few minutes to admire and go inside the Cathedral.
 Aachen’s cathedral is Northern Europe’s oldest cathedral.
 It was build under Charlemagne’s orders and became his burial place after his death.
 It’s also where the coronation of many German kings and queens took place during the middle ages.

 The ceiling just through the main entrance.
 I don’t know how many minutes I spent staring at it in awe.

-Moreover, Aachen’s city hall, also known as the Aachen Rathaus, is incredibly impressive too.
+Aachen’s city hall, also known as the Aachen Rathaus, is incredibly impressive too.
 It was build during the late middle ages and is situated in the same place as Charlemagne’s original council hall.
-It also incorporates parts of the older structure.
+It incorporates parts of the original structure too.

 After finally finishing my mug of delicious gluhwein and having my fill of Belgian fries with mayo on the side, I headed back to the city’s hauptbahnhof in order to catch my train to Cologne for more advent adventures.

 I have to say that I’m not done with you yet, Aachen.
 Half a day in the city gave me just a small taste of what Aachen has to offer and I am already looking forward to coming back for round two – and next time time, a visit to the city’s thermal baths will be a must.

 Has the Christmas Season got you under its glittering spell?